Shrinking investment bank saps SocGen profit

 "(SocGen's) profitability looks to us to have been weakened on a long-term basis as a result of persistent difficulties abroad and the impact of the bank's transformation plan," CM-CIC analyst Pierre Chedeville said.

-The bank took goodwill writedowns totalling 476 million euros ($586.2 million) on U.S. fund unit TCW, which sources say it is close to selling, and Russian subsidiary Rosbank ROSBR.UL, which is being overhauled.
+The bank took goodwill writedowns totaling 476 million euros (374 million pounds) on U.S. fund unit TCW, which sources say it is close to selling, and Russian subsidiary Rosbank ROSBR.UL, which is being overhauled. .

-SocGen said second-quarter net income fell to 433 million euros ($533.3 million), missing the 677.9 million average estimate in a Reuters poll of analysts.
+SocGen said second-quarter net income fell to 433 million euros, missing the 677.9 million average estimate in a Reuters poll of analysts.

 Revenue fell 3.6 percent to 6.27 billion euros, above than the poll average of 6.13 billion.